m-abdollahi/m-abdollahi/README.md

 ### Hi there, I'm Mostafa 👋

-- ⚡ im a third year medical student at Iran university of medical sciences (IUMS)
+- ⚡ im a 5th year medical student at Iran university of medical sciences (IUMS) and Researcher at IPM based in Tehran,Iran
 - 👀 I’m interested in Computational Neuroscience, Machine learning and Programming!
 - 🌱 I’m currently learning Bayesian inference and Causal modeling.
 - 💞️ I’m looking to collaborate on projects about applications of ML, analyzing neural data and theoretical problems in ML/neurosceince.